doublesecretagency/craft-googlemaps/docs/models/dynamic-map-model.md

 ### `__construct($locations = [], $options = [])`

-This method will be called when you initialize a `new DynamicMap`.
+This method will be called when a `new DynamicMap` is initialized.
 It creates a starting point which sets the map-building chain in motion.
 You will be able to build upon the map by adding markers, KML layers, etc.

 :::code
 ```twig